Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 ### IDE and tools

-We use both Visual Studio and Visual Studio code.
+We use both Visual Studio and Visual Studio Code.
 Those provide us with tools for static code analysis.

 - StyleCop analyzes C# source code to enforce a set of style and consistency rules.
 [See project](https://github.com/DotNetAnalyzers/StyleCopAnalyzers)
-- [Code Analysis](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview?view=vs-2019) verifes the code after a [ruleset defined by Altinn](https://github.com/Altinn/altinn-studio/blob/master/Altinn3.ruleset)
+- [Code Analysis](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview?view=vs-2019) verifies the code after a [ruleset defined by Altinn](https://github.com/Altinn/altinn-studio/blob/master/Altinn3.ruleset)

 ### Unit and integration tests

-As part of the coding process unit and integration test are created.
-In addition to cover functionality many of them cover security aspects like authentication and authorization.
+As part of the coding process unit and integration-tests are created.
+Besides, to cover functionality, many of them cover security aspects like authentication and authorization.

 ## Build phase

-Once a developer has finished coding of a feature he/she creates a pull request in our repository.
+Once a developer has finished coding a feature he/she creates a pull request in our repository.

 ### Peer Reviews

-All pull requests requires peer review from at least on team member from the Altinn Devops team.
+All pull requests require peer review from at least one team member from the Altinn DevOps team.

 See active pull requests.